berkeleyGamedev/DecalWebsite/pages/projects/project1-programmers-hybrids/project1-programmers-hybrids.md

 Project 1 will be graded P/NP.
 Part 1 will be graded on completion, based on if the project is completed up to the standard of the video tutorials.
 Part 2 will be graded on completion of implementing new mechanics, enemies, item, etc based on the requirements.

 ## Submission
-For part 1, upload your project to Github in a private repo and share it with berkeleyGamedev.
-The game should be able to be played without compiler errors.
-If there is an error that prevents the project from being graded, you will be notified after submission and given 24 hours to send corrections so that it is playable.
-Do not add new content.
-After projects have been graded, you will receive feedback on your project.

 For part 2, upload your project to a new Github repo and fill out the respective form.

 [Part 1 Submission] is due **09/18 at 11:59 pm**